rickparrish/luci-app-adblock-lean/README.md

 Source for [luci-app-banip](https://github.com/openwrt/luci/tree/openwrt-23.05/applications/luci-app-banip) was used as a reference for this app.
 And by used as a reference, I mean I straight up copy/pasted entire files out of that tree and into mine, with only minor changes to package names/paths/etc!

+Source for [luci-app-adblock-fast](https://github.com/openwrt/luci/tree/master/applications/luci-app-adblock-fast) was also used as a reference for the RPC-portion of this app.

 # Installation

 In all cases, you'll want to log out of the web interface and back in to force a cache refresh after installing the new package.